 While it can vary by insurance company, your personal property coverage amount is typically a percentage of your dwelling coverage level (usually around 50%).
 For instance, if your home is insured to a value of $200,000, your personal belongings would be covered up to $100,000.
 Keep this in mind when setting up your home insurance policy, and consider increasing this limit if this amount is not enough.
 Putting together a home inventory is a great way to keep track of the value of your belongings.
 This is important for both homeowners and renters policies, as it can come in very handy if you suffer a loss.

-The flipside of replacement cost value is actual cash value (ACV).
-Actual cash value factors in depreciation when considering your payout.
-While ACV is rare for dwelling coverage, many standard homeowners insurance policies will replace your personal property at actual cash value, though some may offer an option to increase this.
-Also, if you have a more robust home policy — such as an HO-5 policy — your personal belongings may already be covered at RCV.
+Replacement cost for your personal property is increasingly common for many homeowners policies, and covers your belongings at the full cost to replace them.
+While ACV is rare for dwelling coverage, some homeowners insurance policies still only replace your personal property at actual cash value, which factors depreciation into your final payout.
+If you have a more robust home policy — such as an HO-5 policy — your personal belongings may already be covered at RCV.
 It’s always a good idea to check your policy documents if you aren’t sure.
 If you want to ensure your belongings are fully covered, contact your insurer to see about upgrading your coverage to RCV.

 While it can seem tedious, putting a home inventory together for insurance purposes is easier than you might think and can come in handy in the event of a loss.

 Follow these guidelines to keep track of your personal belongings:

 - Keep an online inventory if possible (or at least store a copy online)